Learn Java Easy. Chapter 5 Exercises

 System.out.println("Enter the phrase");

-String string = exercise.nextLine();
+String chain = exercise.nextLine(); int counter = 0;

-for (int i = 0; i < string.length(); i++) {
+for (int i = 0; i < chain.length(); i++) {

-char character = Character.toLowerCase(string.charAt(i));
+char character = Character.toLowerCase(chain.charAt(i));

 if (character == 'a' || character == 'e' || character == 'i' || character == 'o' || character == 'u') {